PVoLan/wooden-architecture/README.md

 The guide is accompanied with a [sample app](./WASampleApp) with code.
 While reading the guide you can refer to sample code to see how the approaches described work in practice.
 The app is a simple weather forecast application: you enter a city name and receive a weather forecast.
 Forecasts downloaded are cached in a local database for some time.
 Application also shows a marker if the weather is good enough to go outside for some running: what is "good enough" is defined by user via "Settings" screen.

-Application uses [OpenWeatherMap API](https://openweathermap.org/api) to get a forecast; if one day you'll find this API down, or you will experience network issues, or you'd like to perform some tests, a "Fake API" is also provided - see [WASampleApp/d_container/src/main/java/ru/pvolan/container/Container.java](./WASampleApp/d_container/src/main/java/ru/pvolan/container/Container.java) to switch on it.
+Application uses [OpenWeatherMap API](https://openweathermap.org/api) to get a forecast.
+If one day you'll find this API down, or you will experience network issues, or you'd like to perform some tests, a "Fake API" is also provided - see [WASampleApp/d_container/src/main/java/ru/pvolan/container/Container.java](./WASampleApp/d_container/src/main/java/ru/pvolan/container/Container.java) to switch on it.

 Disclaimer. _A good architecture comes from understanding it more as a journey than as a destination.
 Robert C. Martin._ Although this guide is quite practical and detailed, I'm not going to bring you to some "once and for all" solution.
 I'm just showing you the path I've personally made in this journey.
 It is your choice to follow me or find your own way.